KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_dome/README.md

 ## Defining Dome Lights

 The KHR_lights_dome extension defines a list of dome lights at the root of the glTF.
-A dome light contains an intensity, and a cube map that contains the specular image-based light.
-The combination of the image along with the intensities is measured in nits.
+A dome light contains an intensity, and a cube map that contains the image-based light.
+The combination of the decoded image pixels values and the intensity parameter results in a value measured in nits (lm/sr/m^2.)

 ```javascript
 "extensions": {